OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 This document uses the Intel® FPGA PAC D5005 as an example platform to illustrate key points and demonstrate how to extend the capabilities provided in OFS (Open FPGA Stack) to custom platforms.
 The demonstration steps serves as a tutorial for the development of your OFS knowledge.

 This document covers OFS architecture lightly.
-For more details on the OFS architecture, please see [Open FPGA Stack Technical Reference Manual].
+For more details on the OFS architecture, please see [Open FPGA Stack Technical Reference Manual](https://ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/).

-You are encouraged to read [OFS AFU Development Guide] to fully understand how AFU Developers will use your newly developed FIM.
+You are encouraged to read [OFS AFU Development Guide](https://ofs.github.io/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005/) to fully understand how AFU Developers will use your newly developed FIM.